itzzzH/Poke-Count/README.md

 # 🎮 Poke-Count
 A lightweight and customisable standalone overlay built with Python and Tkinter. designed for manually tracking with ease in PokeMMO...

+## 🚀 Getting Started (For Users)

+Download the latest counter.exe

+Place it anywhere on your computer (it will create its own config file locally)

+Double-click to launch!

 ## Features

 Transparent & Always-on-Top: Built as a sleek borderless overlay that stays pinned over your game window (90% opacity).